mortc/jb_smsc/README.md

 The SNOTEL data used are directly from NRCS (i.e. not the BCQC dataset).
 These data will soon be included in v2 of https://zenodo.org/records/10287093 , which should make it easier to reference.

+### BCAB 1 April 2024 anomalies

+Same as SNOTEL but for BCAB snow pillows and uses CanSWEv6 to derive the 1991-2020 climatologies.

+There are very few sites with valid SWE obs in all 30yrs so a better cuttoff is probably 25yrs.

+Ugly map includes SNOTEL but revised to sites with at least 25yrs of observations.

 ### .csv output [1April2024_SNOTEL_anom.csv]
 time: 1 April 2024